Tourism in Mauritius

 Tourism in Mauritius is an important component of the Mauritian economy as well as a significant source of its foreign exchange revenues.
 The tourism industry is also a major economic pillar on the island of Rodrigues; however, tourism has not been developed in Agaléga Islands.
 Mauritius is mostly appreciated by tourists for its natural environment and man-made attractions, the multi-ethnic and cultural diversity of the population, the tropical climate, beaches and water sports.
+Sea level rise and coral bleaching due to climate change threatens the Mauritian tourism sector.

 History

 In the past thirty years, Mauritius has developed from a low-income economy based on agriculture to a middle-income diversified economy.
 Much of this economic growth has been the result of the expansion of the luxury tourism sector.
 Mauritius was mainly dependent on the sugar and textiles industries; as world sugar prices declined and the production of textiles became economically unfeasible, the government decided to expand the tourist industry.

 Over the years, most visitors to Mauritius have come from European countries.
 Due to the economic downturn of European debt crisis, the government decided to diversify its market by providing direct flights to Asian and African countries which were experiencing higher growth in terms of their arrival.